Foreign Job Opportunities In South Korea

 Check out the minimum job requirements and qualification to be sure that you can apply before you begin the process.

 Relocation fees paid and necessary vaccinations provided as part of your moving preparations. *Check job announcements for specific benefits as they can vary depending on job title.
-For more information check out their website here.Job Seekers!
+For more information check out USAJobs, The United States Federal Government’s official employment website.Job Seekers!
 Share Non-Teaching Jobs in South Korea.Click To Tweet

 U.S. Embassy Seoul

 There are several openings at the U.S. Embassy & Consulate in Korea. *Must be military personnel or immediate family to apply.
-Find more information about the U.S. Embassy Seoul current openings and job locations on their website here.
+Find more information about the U.S. Embassy & Consulate In Korea current openings and job locations on their website.

 *If you’re not a U.S. resident check for a specific consulate/embassy website here.